undercurrent-nyc/unmute-10002/app/markdown/about.md

 religion, and age.
 The present state of being often sounds more like mythology or folklore than reality.

-As the internet conditions our lifestyle, we aim to find new normalcy amidst a shortage of vaccines, new virus strains, unsettling unemployment rates, and a Western world trying to mitigate racism and xenophobia during a delicate sociopolitical epoch.
+/As the internet conditions our lifestyle, we aim to find new normalcy amidst a shortage of vaccines, new virus strains, unsettling unemployment rates, and a Western world trying to mitigate racism and xenophobia during a delicate sociopolitical epoch.
 Regardless of our facility with digital technologies,